 LGBTQ+ Inclusion at Green Street Church

 At Green Street, we believe that LGBTQ+ inclusion is one of the core ways in which we live out our mission, particularly our call to INVITE.
 We celebrate the diversity of the human family and affirm the participation and leadership of LGBTQ+ folks at our church.
-In collaboration with our partners at Reconciling Ministries Network, we stand in prophetic resistance to the United Methodist Church's current stance on human sexuality.

 The Green Street crew at Winston-Salem Pride 2022.